Country Guide: Slovakia

 - The goods have to have been used for a minimum of 6 months.

-- The goods may not be sold and may only be used for shipper`s own purposes during the period stated by the Customs office.
+- The goods may not be sold and may only be used for the owner of the goods’ own purposes during the period stated by the Customs office (12 months).

-- The shipper must have lived abroad for more than 12 months before prior to entry into Slovakia.
+- The owner of the goods must have lived abroad for more than 12 months prior to entry into Slovakia.

-- Household goods and personal effects must be imported within 6 months after shipper’s arrival date.
+- Household goods and personal effects must be imported within 6 months after the owner of the goods’ arrival date.

 - Technical license